CLEANing Cygnus A deep and fast with R2D2: Introduction

+Numerous algorithms for RI imaging emerged from optimization theory over the past two decades \citep[e.g., ][]{wiaux2009,li2011,carrillo2012,garsden2015,dabbech2015}.
+Backed by compressive sensing theory, these methods inject handcrafted sparsity-based image models into the RI data, leveraging convergent optimization algorithmic structures.
+Their iterative structure is different to CLEAN's, but shares a two-step iteration process, alternating a data-fidelity step involving the computation of data residuals, and a regularization step enforcing the chosen image model.
+Their latest evolution, uSARA, is underpinned by the Forward-Backward structure, which promotes an advanced handcrafted sparsity-based image model via a so-called ``proximal regularization operator'' \citep{repetti2020,terris2022}. uSARA has been demonstrated on real gigabyte-scale RI data \citep{dabbech2022,wilber2023a}.
+Nonetheless, the complexity and the highly-iterative nature of these methods have hindered their adoption by the wider radio astronomy community.

-Very recently, novel algorithms for computational imaging empowered by deep learning (DL) have emerged across a wide range of applications, including RI.
-While purely data-driven end-to-end DNNs can provide real-time solutions to the RI inverse problem \citep{connor2022deep,Schmidt22}, they raise important interpretability and reliability concerns as standard architectures cannot ensure consistency of the recovered image with the observed data.
-Additionally, they are yet to be validated in large-scale high-sensitivity high-resolution data acquisition regimes.
-Alternative Plug-and-Play (PnP) approaches, interfacing optimization theory and DL, can circumvent these concerns by implicitly injecting a learned image model into the data, via pre-trained denoising DNNs \citep[see][for a review]{Ulugbek2023}.
-Among such methods, AIRI \citep[``AI for Regularization in radio-interferometric Imaging",][]{terris2022image} has demonstrated state-of-the-art precision imaging when validated on real large-scale observations from modern radio telescopes \citep{dabbech2022first,wilber23b}.
-Nonetheless, PnP approaches remain highly iterative, which undermines their scalability to the extreme data and image dimensions expected from next-generation radio telescopes such as the upcoming Square Kilometre Array\footnote{www.skao.int/}, and ultimately, their adoption.
+Novel algorithms for computational imaging empowered by deep learning have emerged across a wide range of applications, including radio astronomy.
+Purely data-driven end-to-end DNNs can provide real-time solutions to the RI inverse problem \citep{connor2022,schmidt2022}.
+However, they raise important interpretability and reliability concerns as standard architectures cannot ensure consistency of the recovered image with the observed data.
+Alternative Plug-and-Play (PnP) approaches, interfacing optimization theory and deep learning, can circumvent these concerns by implicitly injecting a learned image model into the data via pre-trained denoising DNNs \citep[see][for a review]{kamilov2023}.
+One such example is AIRI \citep{terris2022}, which is underpinned by the same algorithmic structure as uSARA, with its regularization operator substituted with a denoising DNN.
+AIRI has been demonstrated to deliver slightly superior imaging precision than uSARA, while exhibiting a lower computational cost thanks to its DNN-encapsulated regularization process \citep{dabbech2022,wilber2023b}.
+However, PnP algorithms still share the highly iterative nature and associated limited scalability of their optimization counterparts.
+Unrolled DNNs represent another deep learning approach, consisting in learning at once a finite number of iterations of an optimization structure \citep[see][for a review]{monga2021}.
+They offer more interpretability than purely data-driven DNNs thanks to the integration of data consistency layers.
+However, embedding measurement operators in the network architecture also becomes impractical at large scale, primarily for training, but also for image reconstruction.